Yadkin County DWI Bail Information

 What Happens After Posting Bail

-• Consequences of Missing Court: If you fail to appear in court, the following will happen:
+• What happens if you miss court: If you fail to appear in court, the following can happen:

 Special Considerations in Yadkin County